The Tarentaise Valley

 Summer in the Tarentaise is usually glorious – warm days of 20-30C and cooler nights of 15-20C, and it’s a dry heat so there’s none of the uncomfortable stickiness that you often get in warm climates.

 There’s so much to do that there really is something for everyone.
 You can choose to mountain bike, road cycle, hike, climb, play golf or tennis, swim, watch the Tour de France, indulge at the local wine fairs, or simply relax and soak up the sun.

-There is an extensive activities programme for all the family at Tignes throughout the summer, with many activities using the My Tignes Open card.
-All guests staying in one of our chalets will be given a free My Tignes Open Card for the duration of their stay during the months of July and August.
+There is an extensive activities programme for all the family at Tignes throughout the summer, with many activities using the My Tignes Card.

-At Sainte Foy, the Grand Plan chairlift will be open from July 3rd to August 26th to whisk you up to Plan Bois from where you can hike or mountain bike.
+At Sainte Foy, the Grand Plan chairlift will be open to whisk you up to Plan Bois from where you can hike or mountain bike.

 Also, why not try skiing on grass rather than snow on the blue Charmettes piste from Plan Bois?